2Poker/CS470-ResearchProject/README.md

 Tensor Program
 ===================

-To run the Tensor Core program use the same Makefile inside the home directory of the respository, then CD into the scripts folder and run the following command:
+To run the Tensor Core program use the same Makefile inside the home directory of the respository, then CD into the scripts folder and run ./launch.sh

-srun --gres=gpu ./TCMM

 There are 3 variables that can be changed inside the file to accomodate different matrix sizes these variables are the M_TILES, N_TILES, K_TILES values.
-When changed these values must remain a number that is a multiple of 16, otherwise the fragments in the program will no compile correctly.
+When changed these values must remain a number that is a multiple of 16, otherwise the fragments in the program will not compile correctly.

 -------------------

 Deprecated Programs
 ===================

-**This code is outdated but still works the more updated files are the ones listed above**
+**This code is outdated but still works the more updated files are the ones listed above (not included in the automation)**

 To run these programs CD into the Deprecated Code Directory then run Make.